 Playful Music is a creative music and movement program for children.

-It is individually tailored to partner with Early Learning Centres to meet the
+It is individually tailored to partner with Early Learning Centres to meet the developmental needs, learning outcomes and goals of the children in

 each room.